jwunderl/pxt-arcade/docs/courses/csintro1/teacherzone/instructor/glossary.md

 - **cloud computing** – Computing done in **a cloud** of remote computers on the internet.
 - **cloud variable** – a variable whose value is stored in **the cloud**.
 Also see **replicated variable**.
 - **collection** – Also known as an **array** in other programming languages.
 A group of objects, all of the same **variable type** , that can be referenced as a single variable.
 Objects in a collection are referred to as **elements** or items.
 An individual element can be referenced by its **index**.
 - **computer program** – A set of instructions that a computer can follow.
-Games in MakeCode Arcade are examples of computer programs.
+Games in @boardname@ are examples of computer programs.
 - **concatenate** – To put two strings together to form a single string.
 For example, the concatenation of `"Hello"` and `"world"` is `'Helloworld"`.
 A common way to concatenate stings in JavaScript is to use the `+` operator (e.g. `msg = "Hello" + "world"` = )
 - **conditional statement** – Also known as an _if/then_ or _if/then/else_ statement.
 A programming construct used for making decisions within a program.
 A conditional statement allows for execution of code based on the evaluation of a condition.
 - **custom function** – A function created by the programmer (as opposed to functions associated with objects).
 A custom function usually has a specific purpose and can be/is used in multiple places within a program.